tlhunter/take-home-test-uber/README.md

 	}

-## Benchmark Information

-On my Quad 2 Ghz Debian machine, with ~300k rows of event data, the SQL queries take between 10ms and 20ms to execute.

-## Validating Code
+## Validating the Application

+These three commands can be executed to see how quickly the server replies with data.

+The third command will require tweaking the timestamp and providing timezone data.

 ```
 time curl http://localhost:8000/trip-count?p1_lat=37.777058&p1_lng=-122.401729&p2_lat=37.763998&p2_lng=-122.380357
 time curl http://localhost:8000/fare-sum?p1_lat=37.777058&p1_lng=-122.401729&p2_lat=37.763998&p2_lng=-122.380357
 time curl http://localhost:8000/snapshot-count?timestamp=2014-03-16T18:30:00Z
 ```

+## Benchmark Information

+On my Quad 2Ghz/8GB/RAM/SSD Debian laptop, with ~300k rows of event data, the SQL queries usually take between 10ms and 20ms to execute.